tusharpahuja09/Car-Rental-App/README.md

 Available - otherwise
 View the list of all Cars
 View the attributes of a Car.
 Also, show the user who has the car if its status is “Checked out” or “Reserved”.
-Edit the attributes of a Car
+Edit the attributes of a Car.
 An admin can also change the status of a car i.e., she/he can reserve, check out or return a car on behalf of a customer.
 When an admin reserves, checks out or returns a car on behalf of a customer, the information captured in your database should be the same as if the car was reserved or checked out by a customer..
 An admin can edit a reservation on behalf of a customer.
 View the checkout history of a car.
-Delete a car from the system
+Delete a car from the system.
 Manage customers
 List all customers and profile attributes (except password), with an option to edit a particular customer View the checkout history of a customer